STAINTON

 We had scrambled on to the cairn,

-and Uncle Eric kindly took our picture with Dad for the record,
+and Uncle Eric kindly took our picture with Dad for the record.

 The view from here has a wide

 too far away for a picture.
-However below was The Knott, our next

 objective.
-We could see clearly the lying water in the boggy area,
+"We can see clearly the lying water in the boggy area,

 As there was no wind we were able

-many days in the summer.
+many days in the summer."

-The extremely boggy area had to be
+Ready again, Shaun said, "the extremely boggy area has to be

 our steep descent alongside, climbing over at a convenient point.
+Then where the fence turns left, keep ahead under

-the slopes of Yoadcastle.
 After a while a narrow trod

 materialised, which we followed.
 At a point roughly due east of